 “It’s all about enhancing the educational experience,” says Professor Richard Pizzano, director of the Moot Court programs and coach of the Constitutional Law Moot Court Team.
 “It gives them hands-on training and teaching, and contact with faculty that you don’t have in larger schools.
 You form relationships and establish a bond.”

 More About Moot Court

 Moot Court competitions give you the opportunity to research, write and then present your argument in courtroom setting.
 More importantly, training and competing teaches important courtroom skills – how to conduct yourself in a courtroom; and learning to think on your feet, taking control of an argument while responding to a judge’s adversarial questions.

 “It was fantastic, one of the most beneficial things I did in law school,” says Joseph Lazazzero, JD ’11, an associate at Littler Mendelson in Boston.
 Lazazzero, who competed in the Wechsler First Amendment Moot Court Competition in Washington, D.C., and the J. Burton Craven Competition in North Carolina, describes it as a confidence-builder.
 “You’re learning practical, real-world argument and presentation skills; being able to think on your feet.
 It gives you confidence – even if you never appear before a judge in your career, you still have to interact with law firm partners and clients.”

 Our Moot Court Programs offer two distinct competition opportunities:

-- four interscholastic appellate and mock trial competitions exclusively for Suffolk Law students
+- Three interscholastic appellate and mock trial competitions exclusively for Suffolk Law students

 For our Traveling Moot Court teams, it’s not just about winning – although our teams do that, too.
 They regularly advance to deep in competition rounds, and past team members have received individual honors for best brief and oral advocacy.
 Our successes include: